jjallaire/pandoc-mirror/README.md

 emit pandoc ast:

-   - can you have bold inside bold with links?
+   - can you have bold inside bold with links?  select Bold then select Code (bold is dropped)
    - order of marks (code outside, superscript/subscript, etc.)
+   - expelEnclosingWhitespace (whitespace inside emphasis)

 pre-processing and post-processing for Rmd fenced code attributes (don't conform)